 To savor a meal in Sicily is to encounter an extraordinarily rich collection of culinary traditions.
 UNESCO defines them well where it describes protecting the Mediterranean diet as “a set of skills, knowledge, practices and traditions ranging from the landscape to the table, including the crops, harvesting, fishing, conservation, processing, preparation and, particularly, consumption of food.”

 Among the most typical and unique of Sicilian dishes are: granita (crushed ice flavored with juice from local fruits or nuts), arancini (fried rice balls traditionally filled with meat and tomato sauce or mozzarella and ham), caponata (sweet and sour cold salad of eggplant, celery, bell pepper, capers, olives, and tomato sauce) and cannoli (pastries filled with ricotta).
-You will enjoy washing them down with one of Sicily’s wonderful indigenous wines: Frappato, Nero d’Avola, Malvasia and Caricante.
+You will enjoy washing them down with one of Sicily’s wonderful indigenous wines: Frappato, Nero d’Avola, Malvasia and Carricante.

-Beyond being a great culinary destination, Sicily is also exquisite for sightseeing given its UNESCO World Heritage Sites, among them the Valley of the Greek Temples near Agrigento, the Roman Villa of the Casale in Piazza Armerina, the late Baroque towns of Catania, Modica, and Ragusa, the Roman and Greek sites of Siracusa, the volcano Etna and the Aeolian Islands.
-We visit some of those fascinating sites on our two itineraries and two post-tour extensions in Sicily.
+Beyond being a great culinary destination, Sicily is also exquisite for sightseeing given its UNESCO World Heritage Sites, among them the Valley of the Greek Temples near Agrigento, the Roman Villa of the Casale in Piazza Armerina, the late Baroque towns of Catania, Modica, Noto, Siracusa and Ragusa, the volcano Etna and the Aeolian Islands.
+We visit some of those fascinating sites on our itineraries and two post-tour extensions in Sicily, either on the bicycle and on foot & by van.

 On our three itineraries some highlights include: visits and tastings to olive oil and wine makers, to local Slow Food Presidia (worldwide initiatives to support quality production methods that are at risk of extinction) such the Ragusano Dop cheese from Modicana cow, and Magghia Masculina (anchovies caught with a traditional fishing method), and visits to local agriturismi (usually, family-run “farm stays” combining agriculture and tourism).Typically, an agriturismo features room and board in a farmhouse, which has been either partially or totally transformed to provide accommodation and meals.